ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 # MAGNETIC DESIGN

 Magnetic design is a critical aspect of the forward converter, as it directly impacts efficiency, size, and reliability.
-The transformer in the forward converter serves two primary purposes: providing electrical isolation and stepping the voltage up or down based on the turns ratio.
+The transformer in the forward converter serves two primary purposes: providing electrical isolation and stepping the voltage up or down based on the turn ratio.

 A forward converter utilizes a transformer operating in forward mode, meaning that energy is transferred directly through the transformer core during the on-state of the primary switch.
 Unlike some other topologies, energy is not stored in the core during one cycle and transferred in the next; instead, the transfer is immediate.

 The magnetic design is done in a MATLAB script that calculates key parameters for a forward converter, focusing on component sizing and operational constraints.
 It starts by defining input/output voltage ranges, power requirements, efficiency assumptions, and ripple constraints.
 The output current and its ripple are calculated to establish operating boundaries.

 A significant part of the script focuses on determining the duty cycle range as a function of the transformer turns ratio $$(\N_1/N_2\)$$ and selecting an optimal ratio to ensure the converter operates within specified limits.
 Transformer design calculations include determining winding turns for primary, secondary, and auxiliary windings while ensuring compliance with voltage and current constraints, such as switch voltage limits.
-The calculated turns ratios are given in the table below.
+The calculated turn ratios are given in the table below.

 | Winding      | Turns |
 |--------------|-------|